skseth/webexp/04-polymer-scaffold-app/README.md

 Does not have (yet)

 * Tests
+* App Shell model
+* Native integration
 * Service worker
-* Caching
+* Caching of app, data
-* Mobile Web app / app shell like installation
 * different types of icons
-* No main CSS
+* No main
+* No animations
+* very little material design